Social Entrepreneurship

 - 28% of women in Peru have experienced gender violence.

-- 68% of informal workers in Peru are women.
+- 68% of informal workers are women.

 -